-East Coast Corridor to Scotland

-The East Coast Main Line provides a key spine for north-south movements from which wider strategic and local connectivity is provided, but this corridor also encompasses parallel rail lines connects the key economic centres in the North East of England to each other and to the rest of the UK.

-West Coast to Sheffield City Region
+East Coast Corridor to Scotland The East Coast Main Line provides a key spine for north-south movements from which wider strategic and local connectivity is provided, but this corridor also encompasses parallel rail lines connects the key economic centres in the North East of England to each other and to the rest of the UK.
+West Coast to Sheffield City Region This will support the links between advanced manufacturing clusters in Cumbria, Lancashire, Greater Manchester and Sheffield City Region, and is primarily a rail corridor to complement other investments being pursued in road improvements to the North West of Manchester and across the Pennines.

-B Northern Powerhouse Rail Pan-Northern TfN Programme to improve connectivity between key economic centres.
+Northern Powerhouse Rail Pan-Northern TfN Programme to improve connectivity between key economic centres.